RadekKoubsky/byteman-wildfly-log/README.md

 ## Byteman vs JBoss modules class loading
 When a byteman rule passes a class from JBoss modules system to the log helper class, the ClassNotFoundException is thrown because the log helper class is loaded by different classloader.
-As a consequence of this, rules use dollar expression to build log message and passes it to log helper class as `java.lang.String`.
+As a consequence of this, rules use dollar expression to build log messages and pass them to log helper class as `java.lang.String`.

 After discussion with the author of Byteman, an experimental implementation of the classloading problem was made and is considered in the next version of Byteman.
 Full discussion can be viewed at https://developer.jboss.org/thread/261314

+*NOTE*: Classloading issue was implemented and is available in Byteman 3.0.3 in form of JBoss Modules plugin.
+However, this version of project (1.0.0) is implemented without JBoss Modules plugin.
+To use the JBoss Modules plugin, please go to the next version of byteman-wildfly-log, see master branch.